Chitty Chitty Bang Bang: AirshipChitty Bang Bang was an airship built for the film. It was intended to represent the airship of Baron Bomburst of Vulgaria. Although fictional in inspiration, it was a fully functional flying airship. Vulgaria, and the airship, is drawn from Roald Dahl's screenplay for the film, rather than Ian Fleming's original book.

-Actual airship

-The airship was built in 1967 by Malcolm Brighton.
+The airship was built in 1967 by Malcolm Brighton with the assistance of Giles Camplin, Arthur Eveleigh-de-Moleyns, 7th Baron Ventry and Anthony Smith.
 It was only the second British airship to be built post-war, the first being the Airship Club's 1951 Bournemouth.
 It was also the first British airship to be mainly filled with helium rather than hydrogen, though it was topped up with hydrogen.

 The envelope was 112 feet long, with a width of 30 feet and height of 44 feet, giving a volume of 37000 cuft.
 A single Volkswagen Beetle engine of 40 hp drove two two-bladed propellers.
 The small Lebaudy control surfaces made the airship difficult to control in pitch.

 On one flight by Malcolm Brighton and Derek Piggott the airship collided with two sets of high-voltage power wires, causing much damage.
 Soon after it was repaired, a freak storm tore the point of attachment of the mooring ropes, destroying it totally.